Catherine has vended at multiple renaissance faires and knows the ins and outs of the industry.

 There are some strategies that are useful, no matter what kind of food limitations you have.

-- Know your food limitation.
+- Know your food limitations.
 This includes not only knowing what you're allergic to but also how it might be concealed in other foods.
 (Corn is particularly insidious in concealing itself under aliases.)

 - Carry any medications you need for bad reactions.